 Welcome to the BKLYN Fashion Academy!

-This year we will focus on the History of Carnevale (Carnival) and its influence around the world.
+Our focus for the 2020-2021 program year was the History of Carnevale (Carnival) and its influence around the world.
 Carnevale which means farewell to meat or flesh originally celebrated by Europeans and passed on to slaves who turned it into a celebration of freedom.
 By the 18th century free blacks in Trinidad mixed with French immigrants, Spanish settlers, and British nationals transformed the European celebration to a more heterogeneous cultural froth that included traditions from all ethnic groups.
 With the end of slavery in 1834, the now completely free populace could outwardly celebrate their native culture and their emancipation through dress, music, and dancing hence creating what is now known as Carnival.

 Photo (top left to bottom right): Carnival in Haiti, Venice, Tenerife and Rio de Janiero

-Designers will travel across the globe to explore carnival across these 10 countries and their celebrations: Rio de Janeiro-Brazil, Venice-Italy.
+Designers showcased carnival across these 10 countries and their celebrations: Rio de Janeiro-Brazil, Venice-Italy.
 Port of Spain-Trinidad & Tobago, Binche-Belgium, Oruro-Bolivia, Toronto-Canada, Port-au-Prince-Haiti, New Orleans-Louisiana (USA), Nice-France and the Tenerife Island-Spain's Canary Islands.

 The 2019 video from the On the Runway: Homage to Future Fashion Show, captures all the colors, excitement, culture and creativity the designers had to offer.